• Join the Club!

 Jump to Recipe Print Recipe

 Looking for an easy cake recipe?
 This Spiced Pumpkin Bundt Cake with a luscious maple glaze comes together easily and quickly, perfect for dessert or snacking.
+You can even mimic the iconic piping from the cake shop to make your cake nothing bundt fun!

-Pumpkin Bundt cake with Maple Glaze on cake stand
+• Pumpkin Bundt Cake with Maple Glaze

 Baking and cooking at home is a great way to save money.
 Not only can you trim your food spending, but you also have the opportunity to control which ingredients you use as well as the quality of those ingredients.